-The Directors' Code of Conduct covers personal conduct, situations of conflict of interest, confidentiality and director independence.
+The Directors' Code of Conduct summarises the responsibilities of the Westfield Group Board in maintaining the Group's commitment to high standards of ethical conduct.
 A copy of the Code of Conduct appears in the corporate governance section of the Trust's website.
 Neither the Trust nor the Responsible Entity has any employees.
 The operations of the Trust are performed by Westfield Group executives and employees.